dduehr/purescript-cardano-dapp-webfrontend/README.md

 * [Cardano DApp Wallet Connector — A JavaScript and React JS app](https://github.com/dynamicstrategies/cardano-wallet-connector)

 And in particular I'd like to thank Thomas Honeyman et al. for Halogen and also the "Real World Application".
-I learned a lot.
+I learned a lot and still do.

 * [Halogen — A type-safe library for building user interfaces in PureScript](https://github.com/purescript-halogen/purescript-halogen)
 * [Real World Halogen — Large enough to demonstrate real world examples](https://github.com/thomashoneyman/purescript-halogen-realworld)